We know that sometimes things can go wrong. If you’re unhappy with a service, or about a decision, you can make a

 If you’re complaining on behalf of somebody else, we may not be able to provide you with the details of any action we’ve taken.
 We may need to ask the person if they're happy for you to do this and for us to share their information with you.

 We manage all customer compliments and complaints in line with our management of customer feedback procedure.
-This is a working document for our officers to use and explains in detail how customer complaints and compliments should be handled.
+This is a working document for our officers to use and explains how customer complaints and compliments should be handled.
 If you'd like more information on how your compliment or complaint will be handled or you'd like to see a copy of this procedure, please contact us.